-- 1.A maximum permissible gross residential density of 0.80 DU/AC. - 2.The project shall provide a minimum of 66.67% of the gross site acreage (less public R/W dedication) in open space uses (the Required Open Space).
+- 1. A maximum permissible gross residential density of 0.80 DU/AC. - 2.
+The project shall provide a minimum of 66.67% of the gross site acreage (less public R/W dedication) in open space uses (the Required Open Space).
 A minimum of 50% of the gross site acreage shall be in the form of Exterior Open Space which shall be limited to preservation, conservation, passive and/or active recreation, perimeter landscape buffers, rural parkways, pedestrian pathways and greenways, wetlands, bona fide agriculture, regional water management, fallow land, perimeter water management areas, public and/or private civic uses, and/or, equestrian uses.
 Perimeter water management areas shall only count as Exterior Open Space if the water management area is accessible to the general public from a publically accessible buffer or open space tract that includes a minimum 8-foot wide paved pedestrian pathway that connects the perimeter of the site to the water management area.
 Perimeter water management areas shall be available for use by the general public for fishing and non-motorized boating activities.
-Land area allocated as Exterior Open Space counts towards meeting the minimum Required Open Space. - 3.A minimum of 33.33% of the gross site acreage (less public R/W dedication) shall be provided in one large contiguous open space land area and shall be depicted on the Conceptual Plan approved by the Board of County Commissioners.
+Land area allocated as Exterior Open Space counts towards meeting the minimum Required Open Space. - 3.
+A minimum of 33.33% of the gross site acreage (less public R/W dedication) shall be provided in one large contiguous open space land area and shall be depicted on the Conceptual Plan approved by the Board of County Commissioners.
 Land area allocated as part of the 33.33% contiguous open space counts towards meeting the minimum Required Open Space. - 4.
-Neighborhood-serving commercial nodes shall comprise no less than 2% of the overall developable land area (developable land area being defined as the area available for development less the required Exterior Open Space).
-The commercial nodes shall: (1) be designed consistent with the form of the Traditional Marketplace provisions of the Comprehensive Plan; and, (2) be depicted on the Conceptual Plan approved by the Board of County Commissioners. - 5.A minimum 20% of the residential units shall be located within one-quarter mile radius of commercial nodes; a minimum 40% of the residential units shall be located within one-half mile radius of commercial nodes; and a minimum of 66% of the residential units shall be located within one-quarter mile radius of commercial nodes or civic uses (public or private) or recreation uses (public or private). - 6.
-Higher density residential areas shall be located adjacent to and within onequarter mile radius of any commercial node.
-Lower density residential areas shall be located around the perimeter of the development area to promote compatibility with existing development in the surrounding area.
-Medium density residential shall be located between commercial nodes/High density residential areas and the Low density residential areas.
-All of which shall be reflected on the Conceptual Plan approved by the Board of County Commissioners. - 7.A minimum of 10.0% of on-site for-sale units shall be provided as workforce housing based on the County's affordability standards.
+Neighborhood-serving commercial nodes shall comprise no less than 2% of the overall developable land area (developable land area being defined as the area available for development less the required Exterior Open Space and less the public dedicated right-of-ways).
+The commercial nodes shall: (1) be designed consistent with the form of the Traditional Marketplace provisions of the Comprehensive Plan; and, (2) be depicted on the Conceptual Plan approved by the Board of County